-2016 Got a Pet?
-Get a Vet! campaign contest wraps up with incredible results!
+2017 Got a Pet?
+Get a Vet! campaign contest begins in May!

-From April 25th to May 23rd, 2016 the general public were invited to nominate their favourite veterinary clinic as part of a public education campaign to promote the importance of regular veterinary care.
+From May 1 - May 22, 2017 the general public are invited to nominate their favourite veterinary clinic as part of a public education campaign to promote the importance of regular veterinary care.

-This year’s winner is Princess Animal Hospital in Kingston with 24 nominations and 1,982 supporting votes!
-The entire team will receive lunch and be recognized by our campaign partners, through social media and ovma.org.
-Congratulations to the Princess team and to everyone who was nominated.
-The amount of love and appreciation that clients have for what you do is amazing!
+The 2016 winner was Princess Animal Hospital in Kingston with 24 nominations and 1,982 supporting votes!
+The entire team received lunch and was recognized by our campaign partners, through social media and ovma.org.
+C

 About the campaign: